Myles Gaskin Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Season Stats

-- The Dolphins have called a pass in 65.4% of their plays from scrimmage this year while running the ball 34.6% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Dolphins have run 65.4% passing plays and 34.6% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Texans.